koushikr/lexa/README.md

 ### Tech

-Lexa uses a number of open source projects to work properly:
+Lexa uses a number of open source projects to work:

 * [Dropwizard](https://github.com/dropwizard/dropwizard) - To float the application!
 * [Elasticsearch](https://www.elastic.co/) - Data store that is used.
 * [RabbitMQ](https://www.rabbitmq.com/) - Messaging that just works.
-* [Hazelcast](https://hazelcast.com/) - The in-memory data grid.

 ### Docker
 Lexa is very easy to install and deploy in a Docker container.